ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Tough questions:

-Are you building something that someone wants?
+- Are you building something that someone wants?
-Are you building something that someone will pay for?
+- Are you building something that someone will pay for?
-Is there enough people willing to pay for your product/service to make it a sustainable business?
+- Is there enough people willing to pay for your product/service to make it a sustainable business?
-Are you able to generate the product at a cost to make the business sustainable?
+- Are you able to generate the product at a cost to make the business sustainable?
-Can someone else produce what you're doing as equal or better than you?
+- Can someone else produce what you're doing as equal or better than you?
-Do you have a specific unfair advantage that protects you from competition?
+- Do you have a specific unfair advantage that protects you from competition?
+- Is your user adoption metrics predictable?
+- Is your revenue predictable?

 ## What not to do
 - Build things that people don't want